-Third women's march faces winter weather, a shutdown and anti-Semitism charges
+Third Women's March faces winter weather, a shutdown and anti-Semitism charges

 WASHINGTON — Marchers gathered for the third Women’s March on Saturday, taking to the cold and wet streets for the second such march to occur during a government shutdown.

-Attendees early Saturday appeared less in number than Women's Marches in the past, potentially a result of allegations of anti-Semitism made against the organizers.
+Attendees this year appeared less in number than Women's Marches in the past, potentially a result of allegations of anti-Semitism made against the organizers.
 Nonetheless, those who show up for the march expressed excitement for the event.

 "It’s such a movement, and it’s so empowering to be around so many people who are celebrating women and fighting for change," said Shannon Lydon, a recent Boston College grad who is attending the march for the first time in Washington.